lauralwd/metagenomicspractical/Bonus_exercise.md

 If you need to install some sofware, then lets create a new conda environment Named 'phylogenetics' using the Channel 'bioconda', and installing into this environment mafft and iqtree.

-`conda create -n phylogenetics -c bioconda mafft iqtree`
+`conda create -n phylogenetics -c bioconda mafft iqtree fasttree`

 ## Collect SCMG
 Now we will collect the single copy marker genes from checkm.